Coby Bryant

-Coby Bryant (born March 29, 1999) is an American football cornerback for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Cincinnati.
+Coby Bryant (born March 29, 1999) is an American professional football safety for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Cincinnati Bearcats.

-Early life and high school
+Early life

-Bryant grew up in Cleveland, Ohio and attended Glenville High School.
+Bryant grew up in Cleveland, Ohio, and attended Glenville High School.

 College career

 Bryant mostly played on special teams during his freshman season.
 He was named a starter going into his sophomore year and had 33 tackles and two interceptions.
 Bryant finished his junior season with 54 tackles, eight passes broken up and one interception.
-Bryant was named first-team All-American Athletic Conference as a senior.
-After considering entering the 2021 NFL Draft, Bryant decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Cincinnati for a fifth season.
+Bryant was named first-team All-American Athletic Conference (AAC) as a senior.
+After considering entering the 2021 NFL draft, Bryant decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Cincinnati for a fifth season.
 Bryant repeated as a first-team All-AAC selection as a senior and was named the winner of the Jim Thorpe Award.

 Professional career

-Bryant was drafted by the Seattle Seahawks with the 109th pick in the fourth round of the 2022 NFL Draft.
+Pre-draft

+Cory Giddings of Bleacher Report ranked Bryant as the eighth best cornerback prospect (63rd overall) in the draft.
+Dane Brugler of the Athletic and ESPN analyst Mel Kiper Jr. had Bryant ranked as the 10th best cornerback draft prospect.
+Kevin Hanson of Sports Illustrated ranked him as the 17th best cornerback prospect in the draft.
+He was ranked as the 18th best cornerback in the draft by Pro Football Focus.
+NFL draft analysts and scouts projected him to be selected in the third or fourth round of the 2022 NFL draft.